 All of these women have contributed significantly as leaders in business and the community, and have helped create more diverse and inclusive workplace cultures.

-Our awards celebrate leadership provided over the 2016/17 Financial Year, from 1 July 2016 to 30 June 2018 (Extended to two years for Entrepreneurs).
+Our awards celebrate leadership provided over the 2017/18 Financial Year, from 1 July 2017 to 30 June 2018 (Extended to two years for Entrepreneurs).
 Please ensure your application is specific to this time period and offers clear and specific examples of what your leadership has achieved.

 Emerging leaders are rethinking existing paradigms regarding how we live and work.
 They’re determined to reshape their industry and create a smarter and more inclusive future.